ray-project/deltacat/README.md

 except TableNotFoundError:
     print("Table 'users' not found.
 Creating it...")

-# Write data to a table.
+# Write data to a new table.
-# The table will be replaced if it exists, and created if it doesn't.
 dc.write(data, "users", mode=dc.TableWriteMode.CREATE)

 # Read the data back as a Daft DataFrame.